 If your property is within the Holland City limits:

-HBPW will install the water meter after all asessments are paid or scheduled with a payment arraangement.
+HBPW will install the water meter after all assessments are paid or scheduled with a payment arrangement.
 All other fees will be billed out.
 Once complete, the valve outside the building that is near the property line will be opened and water will be fed into the new building.